IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 Cordless desk phones use the DECT system to allow moving around in the office while making a call.

-DECT (Digital Enhanced Cordless Technology) consists of two components – a base station and the phones connected to it.
-The base station is connected both, to the network, and one or more phones.
+DECT (Digital Enhanced Cordless Technology) consists of a base station and the phones connected to it.
+The base station is connected to the network and one or more phones.

-When choosing a cordless phone, consider features like range, battery life, charging time, additional feature sets.
+When choosing a cordless phone, consider features like range, battery life, charging time, and additional feature sets.

 WE RECOMMEND: